-MM014 62 LPA09 Section 1 "1.
-Green Infrastructure in St Helens Borough comprises a network of multi-functional natural assets, including green space, trees, woodlands, mosslands, grasslands and wetlands, located within urban, semi-urban and countryside rural areas."
-For improved clarity.
+59 Section 6 "Hierarchy of Developer Contributions 6.
+Decision makers will, as a general rule, apply the following hierarchy for developer contributions in cases where viability constraints can be demonstrated (with i) being the highest priority): i) contributions that are essential for public safety (for example essential highway works or flood risk mitigation) or to achieve a minimum acceptable level of design quality; ii) contributions that are necessary to provide affordable housing or to address a local infrastructure requirement or deficiency that would be caused or exacerbated by the development, depending on site surroundings and the level of existing infrastructure, for example education needs or greenspace provision in areas of deficit; and iii) contributions that would not fall into categories i) or ii) as set out above." " In this context, the term 'infrastructure' (which is defined in full in Appendix 2) includes:" 60 Reasoned Justification paragraph 4.30.1 MM014 62 LPA09 Section 1 "1.
+Green Infrastructure in St Helens Borough comprises a network of multi- functional natural assets, including green space, trees, woodlands, mosslands, grasslands and wetlands, located within urban, semi-urban and countryside rural areas."
 62 Section 4 "4 Development that would result in the loss, fragmentation or isolation of green infrastructure assets will be refused.
 The only exception to this will be where it has been demonstrated that: a) appropriate protection or retention of Green Infrastructure assets cannot be achieved in the pursuit of wider planning objectives; b) the development would bring benefits that would over-ride the resultant harm; and c) there are no realistic alternatives to the proposed development that would avoid such harm.
-In such cases, mitigation, for example, in the form of incorporating the identified Green Infrastructure assets into the scheme design and layout through a masterplanning process to maintain the key Green Infrastructure assets and connections, and / or as a last resort compensatory provision will be required."
-For improved clarity.

-63 Reasoned Justification, paragraph 4.33.1 "4.33.1 Policy LPA09 aims to protect, enhance and sustain the Borough's natural assets and increase accessibility to them and connectivity between them, whilst protecting and enhancing landscape character, to ensure that the natural environment underpins the quality of life.
-The Green Infrastructure network in the Borough has a wide range of functions and values for recreation and tourism, air quality (supporting the Council's Climate Change Emergency declaration), public access, health, heritage, biodiversity, water management and landscape character; providing a sense of place" For clarity.
-Reasoned justification, paragraph 4.33.2 includes, (in addition to urban greenspaces, trees, and water bodies etc.) the countryside For clarity to improve the definition of GI and ensure consistency between the reasoned justification, policy, Plan glossary and NPPF.
+In such cases, mitigation, for example, in the form of incorporating the identified Green Infrastructure assets into the scheme design and layout through a masterplanning process to maintain the key Green Infrastructure assets and connections, and / or as a last resort compensatory provision will be required." ragraph 4.33.1 "4.33.1 Policy LPA09 aims to protect, enhance and sustain the Borough's natural assets and increase accessibility to them and connectivity between them, whilst protecting and enhancing landscape character, to ensure that the natural environment underpins the quality of life.
+The Green Infrastructure network in the Borough has a wide range of functions and values for recreation and tourism, air quality (supporting the Council's Climate Change Emergency declaration), public access, health, heritage, biodiversity, water management and landscape character; providing a sense of place" ragraph 4.33.2 "4.33.2 The Green Infrastructure network includes, (in addition to urban greenspaces, trees, and water bodies etc.) the countryside around the towns, which accounts for around 50% of the Borough's land area.
+This is predominantly productive farmland.
+The importance of countryside around the Borough's more urban locations was recognised by the pilot study Countryside in and Around Towns undertaken with the Countryside Agency (now Natural England) in 2006.
+In implementing Policy LPA09 (in both urban and rural areas) the Council will seek to liaise closely with, and where necessary work in partnership with, landowners."